ST. ANNE’S CHURCH AND THE PAUPERS’ GRAVEYARD

 Today, Sunday May 3, I took a walk up to St. Anne’s Church in the town of Ballyshannon.
 I was doing this partly for this series of photos, and partly for the poetry blog- as I am writing about Eavan Boland’s ‘Quarantine’, which is set during the Famine.

-I have to keep the two posts separate, but if you’d like to match these photos with the poem itself, just hop over to www.isaireland.com/irishpoemstolove/
+I have to keep the two posts separate, but if you’d like to match these photos with the poem itself, just click here and it will open in a separate page or hop over to the poetry page to see them all www.isaireland.com/irishpoemstolove/

 Ballyshannon was established as a plantation town during the early 17 century, and St. Anne’s Church was built on a hilltop known as ‘Mullach Na Sí’ or the Hill of the Fairies, in 1841, just at the beginning of the decade that would bring the catastrophe or ‘Great Hunger’ or 1845-1850.